 Even if you’re single or planning to visit with friends or family, there are plenty of activities to choose from.
 And if you are looking for someone special to spend time with, why not try a Gloucester Dating Site?

 No matter who you choose to spend your time with, there are so many things to see and do in Gloucestershire… and here are just a few of my favourites.

-Starting off with a classic date night idea – dinner and a movie; but if you’re looking for something a little bit different to your usual cinema experience try out the Screening Rooms, Cheltenham.
-Followed by dessert at Creams afterwards, who do some great vegan options.
+Starting off with a classic date night idea – dinner and a movie.
+But if you’re looking for something a little bit different to your usual cinema experience, try out the Screening Rooms in Cheltenham, followed by dinner at one of the many restaurants nearby.
+I would highly recommend dessert at Creams (who do some great vegan options).

 Situated in the beautiful Cotswold countryside, The Cotswold Distillery showcases many gin and whisky tastings throughout the year, so it’s the perfect date idea for any budding connoisseurs.
 And you can usually get a great deal through Groupon too.

 The Costwolds are a beautiful part of the UK, so why not explore one of the quaint Costwold villages like Bibury, Bourton-on-the-Water (which is known as the Venice of the Cotswolds) or Stow-on-the-Wold.

 Visit a Museum

 If you’re looking for a cultured way to impress your date, then head to one of Gloucestershire’s many museums; such as the Soldier’s of Gloucestershire Museum which tells the story of local regiments, the Cotswold Motoring Museum in Bourton-on-the-Water which is ideal for car enthusiasts, and Cirencester’s Corinium Museum which is full of Roman artefacts to enjoy.
 Honestly, you really are spoilt for choice.